MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/UnifiedWriteFilter.md

     * `applyupdate –stage .\Microsoft-IoTUAP-UnifiedWriteFilter-Package_Lang_en-us.cab`
     * `applyupdate –commit`
 * The device will boot to the Update OS, install UWF features, and reboot to the MainOS.
 * Once the device comes back to the MainOS, the UWF feature is ready and available to use.
-This can be verified by typing ```uwfmgr.exe``` into your Powershell or SSH window.
+This can be verified by typing ```uwfmgr.exe``` into your PowerShell or SSH window.

   ![uwfmgr.exe on Windows 10 IoT Core](../media/UnifiedWriteFilter/uwfmgr.png)

 ## How to include UWF in Your Custom FFU

-* Add **IOT_UNIFIED_WRITE_FILTER** feature id to the OEM Input file
+* Add **IOT_UNIFIED_WRITE_FILTER** feature ID to the OEM Input file
 * Create the image\FFU.
 Read [Create a basic image](https://docs.microsoft.com/windows-hardware/manufacture/iot/create-a-basic-image) for instructions.

 ## How to Use UWF

-UWF can be configured using the uwfmgr.exe tool via a Powershell or SSH session.
+UWF can be configured using the uwfmgr.exe tool via a PowerShell or SSH session.
 Read [`uwfmgr.exe` tool](https://docs.microsoft.com/windows-hardware/customize/enterprise/uwfmgrexe) for the available options with an exception of some commands listed below that are not supported in IoT Core.
 Review the default settings of the Overlay configurations and adapt them per your requirements.

 UWF can also be configured via MDM channel using [Unified Write Filter CSP](https://docs.microsoft.com/windows/client-management/mdm/unifiedwritefilter-csp).

-* For example, the following combination of commands enable uwfmgr and configure to protect the C drive
+* For example, the following combinations of commands enable uwfmgr and configure to protect the C drive

   `uwfmgr.exe filter enable`      Enables the write filter
   <br>